yprabhak/SuperService/Answer.md

 Getting credentials to access the cluster,
  - az aks get-credentials -g super-service-rg -n superserviceaks --admin Use admin for getting the user admin role for current user.
 To automate this process in Azure DevOps you can create the Kubernetes service connection using the credentials created.
+You can see the manifests files created under pipelines folder for AKS deployment. manifest.yml - application deployment manifest file, contains the service deployment also (CLusterIP) nginx-ingress.yaml - create the ingress-controller
+HPA - Horzontal pode auto scaling

 Alerts and Monitor